JBannwarth/vrpn_logger/README.md

 Then, open `vrpn.sln` using Visual Studio.
 Update the solution files if prompted.

-> If you are not interested in modifying the software, follow these extra steps:
+If you want to be able to use the program on any computer or if you are not interested in modifying the software, follow these extra steps:
 > - Right click on quatlib in the Solution Explorer
 > - Select Properties
 > - At the top of the window, switch to the "Release" configuration